tremor-rs/tremor-www/blog/2021-07-06-Blog-Rohit-Property-Based-Testing.md

     - **pbt.erl:** Some supporting headers needed by other files
     - **spec.erl:** We make use of EQC functions here to create the input generators to test a feature.
     - **test_eqc.erl:** The main property of the property based test is kept here.
-    - **util.erl:** Utility functions to support operations for easy handling.
+    - **util.erl:** Utility functions to support operations for easier handling.
 - On a high level Fig 3 explains how the property we consider is checked

 ![](/img/blog-images/LFC-blog-diru/tremor-script-testing-workflow.png)